Family Closing On New Home

 Are there other ways to get a low-closing-cost mortgage?

-If you’re thinking that a no-closing-cost mortgage isn’t the right option for you, there are other ways to save on the upfront costs to make sure you get a low-closing-cost mortgage.
+If you’re thinking that a low- or no-closing-cost mortgage isn’t the right option for you, there are other ways to save on the upfront costs to make sure you get a low-closing-cost mortgage.

 You can try negotiating with your lender, as some fees can be either waived or reduced.
 Talking with your lender can give you a better idea on your options, and you might find a way to reduce upfront costs.
 Many cities and states also offer first-time home buyer programs to help assist with down payments and closing costs.

-Another option is to ask the seller to cover the closing costs for you.
+Another option is to negotiate with the seller and ask them to help cover the closing costs for you.
 Depending on the situation, some sellers may agree to help by covering some of the closing cost.

 Can you roll closing costs into the mortgage?

-In simple terms, yes – you can roll closing costs into your mortgage, but not all lenders allow you to and the rules can vary depending on the type of mortgage you’re getting.
+In simple terms, yes – you can roll closing costs into your mortgage, but not all lenders allow you to, and the rules can vary depending on the type of mortgage you’re getting.
 If you choose to roll your closing costs into your mortgage, you’ll have to pay interest on those costs over the life of your loan.
-This essentially means that you’ll be paying much more for these costs than you would paying for them upfront.

 The Bottom Line: Is A No-Closing-Cost Mortgage Right For You?